Converg3nce/matic-docs/docs/validate/validator/staking.md

 ### UnStake

 Unstacking allows validator to be out of active pool of validators.
-But to ensure Good Participation stake is locked for next 21 days.
+But to ensure Good Participation stake is locked for 80 checkpoints approx 10 days.

 - When validator wants to exit from system and stop validating blocks and submitting checkpoints she can `unstake.`
 - This action is immediate as of now.